jan-student/my_repository/README.md

 this I changed again.

-This I deleted on github.
+this I changed on jupyterlab.